Petl Pay Feature: Smart Workflows and Split Payments

 Split payments are not only about convenience.
 They are about trust and repeatability.
 When it is clear how money will flow once a client pays, it is easier to bring in the right partners and specialists for each job.

-By embedding split logic into Rafiki OS, agencies and teams can:
+By embedding split logic into Petl Pay, teams can:

-• Scale up their network of collaborators without overwhelming finance and operations.
+- Scale collaborator networks without overwhelming finance and operations.

-• Offer transparent commercial structures to partners and talent.
+- Offer transparent commercial structures to partners, vendors and talent.

 8. Quick FAQs

-What are smart workflows and split payments in Rafiki OS?
+What are smart workflows and split payments in Petl Pay?

-Smart workflows and split payments in Rafiki OS allow one client payment to be allocated across several contributors, with rules that reflect how revenue or budget should be shared on a project.
+Smart workflows and split payments in Petl Pay allow one client payment to be allocated across several contributors, using project rules that reflect how budgets, fees and payouts should be shared.

 Who is this feature for?